saliormoon/Cookbook/recipes/Docker.md

 I've created an automated build repository on docker, so that you can easily start a docker container with the latest stable release.
 Thanks to frodenas, hipertracker, joaodubas, webwurst who also created dockerfiles.

 Please note that this recipe is a general overview.
-There is also a recipe explaining how to install an application consisting of a node.js application and a ArangoDB database server.
+There is also a recipe explaining how to install an application consisting of a node.js application and an ArangoDB database server.

 ###Usage